 Sensor placement is an important task in the design of indoor positioning systems, since the amount of sensors and their location affect the accuracy and the cost of the whole system.
 The major contributions to the accuracy of a range-based positioning system are the quality of the measurements, the target-anchor geometry, and the estimation algorithm.
 We assume that we will use an efficient estimator - i.e., the estimator attains the CRLB - for computing the estimated position; hence, we can optimize the performance limit of the system without restricting ourselves to a single algorithm.
 We can easily see the effect of the uncertainty of the measurements and the geometry when we look at the intersection of the circles, hyperbolae, or lines of bearing.
-A good geometry provides an orthogonal intersection that minimizes the propagation of the uncertainty is known as dilution of precision (DOP) [Langley, 1999].
-DOP is usually split in other metrics like horizontal dilution of precision (HDOP), vertical dilution of precision (TDOP), and geometric dilution of precision (GDOP).
+A good geometry provides an orthogonal intersection that minimizes the propagation of the measurement uncertainties to the position estimation error [Kaune, 2012].
+This propagation of the uncertainty is known as dilution of precision (DOP) [Langley, 1999].
+DOP is usually split in other metrics like horizontal dilution of precision (HDOP), vertical dilution of precision (VDOP), position dilution of precision (PDOP), time dilution of precision (TDOP), and geometric dilution of precision (GDOP).
 They share the following relations:

-$$PDOP = \sqrt{HDOP^2 + VDOP^2}, \qquad (2.36)$$
+$$PDOP = \sqrt{HDOP^2 + VDOP^2}, \tag{2.36}$$